 Canon R vs Nikon Z6

-The Canon EOS R and the Nikon Z6 are two digital cameras that were announced, respectively, in September 2018 and August 2018.
+The Canon EOS R and the Nikon Z6 are two digital cameras that were officially introduced, respectively, in September 2018 and August 2018.
 Both the Canon R and the Z6 are mirrorless interchangeable lens cameras that are equipped with a full frame sensor.
 The Canon has a resolution of 30.1 megapixels, whereas the Nikon provides 24.3 MP.
-Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 |Canon R||Nikon Z6|